Tidewater Region: Climate

-Climate change

-The driving impact of climate change in the Tidewater region is the rise in Atlantic sea levels due to melting ice sheets/glaciers and rising water temperatures.
+Climate change is thought to be impactful in the Tidewater region due to rising sea levels from melting ice sheets/glaciers and rising water temperatures.
 According to the Chesapeake Climate Action Network, the Atlantic is rising three to four times the pace of the global average and especially fast on Virginia's coast, which has one of the highest rates in the country.
 Norfolk, Virginia has been identified as the most vulnerable city to rising sea levels on the Atlantic Coast, and it is possible that by 2100, the Tidewater region could have up to an 8-foot change in high tides.

-The region has seen growing temperatures and more intense and frequent storms leading to recurrent flooding.
-Over the last four decades, Virginia has had dozens of tropical cyclones, severe storms, and winter storms that each caused more than a billion dollars in damage.
+The region supposedly has seen growing temperatures and more intense and frequent storms leading to recurrent flooding.
+Over the last four decades, Virginia has experienced dozens of tropical cyclones, severe storms, and winter storms, with several causing more than a billion dollars in damage.
 Rising sea levels and storms also threaten public health by infiltrating drinking water with saltwater.

 The health of the Chesapeake Bay is also affected by warming water temperatures which increase the amount of Vibrio bacteria and contaminate fish and shellfish.
 Seagrass and vegetation in the bay that provide habitats for organisms, filter nutrients, and produce dissolved oxygen is also affected.